SGL-UT/GPSTk/dev/apps/bindings/swig/sphinx/intro.rst

 * standard library containers (std::vector<T>, std::map<K,V>)
 * accepting any numeric type (gpstk::Vector<T>)
-* creating specialized class for use in inheiritance (such as how YumaAlmanacStore is a subclass of FileStore<YumaHeader>)
+* creating specialized class for use in inheritance (such as how YumaAlmanacStore is a subclass of FileStore<YumaHeader>)

 Using the standard library containers of C++ is discouraged,